Key facts

 Passionate about promoting good health and wellbeing and improving people's quality of life?

 Starting in your first year, you will complete eight different placements totalling over 1000 hours in a range of occupational therapy practice areas.
 This invaluable real-world work experience, combined with practical learning in our on-campus state-of-the-art occupational therapy learning spaces, will ensure you graduate confident and career-ready.
-As international borders reopen, you will also have the option to complete an overseas study tour to countries including Denmark, India, Sri Lanka and Sweden, putting your acquired skills into practice and learning about the occupational therapy profession from different perspectives.
+You will also have the option to complete an overseas study tour to countries such as Denmark, India, and Sweden, putting your acquired skills into practice and learning about the occupational therapy profession from different perspectives.

 Read MoreCourse information